 - Investing in a skilled and diverse workforce

 These values have already been key contributing factors to our success.

 Big areas for us are around respectful treatment of people, especially our own.
 We believe it is good business to encourage engagement – hearts and minds really does take things to a higher level.

-A practical example is how our team worked out how best to serve the growing need for out of hours working.
-Some UK customers who rely on our Workpro case management software (e.g. for managing complaints or for employee relations casework) can’t have maintenance work done during working hours.
-Our push to win more overseas customers also means that “out of hours” becomes blurred as 9pm here in the UK is still core time in USA where a new client is about to come on board – a Nuclear power station using Workpro to track and resolve non-conformances in approved ways of working.
-Team members instigated cross-skills training and a workable rota that provides sterling service while ensuring adequate time off, without racking up overtime costs and burning people out.
+A practical example is how our team worked out how best to serve the growing need for out of hours working, without racking up overtime costs and burning people out.
+Our customers rely on Workpro to manage their customer complaints, HR cases and other issues.
+Many can’t have maintenance work done during working hours.
+With an increasing number of overseas customers, “out of hours” has become blurred, as 9pm here in the UK is still core time in USA.
+To address this, the Workpro team instigated cross-skills training and a workable rota.
+They now provide sterling service while still getting adequate time off.

 Gender balance has traditionally been an issue in our industry but that is changing, albeit too slowly given the severe skills shortage in the IT industry in Scotland.
-Our strategy is to “grow candidates”, hence we support local school and university communities – for example every summer we offer a paid placement to a female STEM student through the excellent Careerwise initiative run by Equate Scotland.
-We also support CodeClan, the Digital Skills Academy based in Edinburgh – two staff members came to us via this route, one of whom we are now supporting through a software engineering degree via the Graduate Apprenticeship scheme at Heriot Watt University.
+Our strategy is to “grow candidates”, hence we support local school and university communities.
+Every summer we offer a paid placement to a female STEM student through the excellent Careerwise initiative run by Equate Scotland.
+We have a Cyber Security/Infrastructure Graduate Apprentice, studying part-time at Edinburgh Napier University.
+We also support CodeClan, the Digital Skills Academy based in Edinburgh – two staff members came to us via this route.